Halong Bay, Vietnam

 A woman adjusts her lanterns along the incredible technicolour Hang Ma Street, famed for selling cultural and religious paper goods.

 Vertical roots drape over the horizon of Ho Tay (West Lake).
 This scene captures a sense of the humidity and heat we experienced on our journey here.

-the iconic world heritage site of north east vietnam
+north east vietnam

 Halong Bay is 115 miles east of Hanoi and the kind of 'you cannot possibly go to Vietnam and not see' place known, as it is, for its thousands of towering limestone islands shooting out of the Gulf of Tonkin's emerald waters.
 It's a double world heritage sight which looks, in parts, not too dissimilar from the iconic Milford Sound in New Zealand.
 Our trip out to Halong Bay came courtesy of a luxury vehicle with tour guide Chuong, air conditioning and fully functioning WiFi.
 After roughing it in the alleyway hotel of Dong Da I don't mind admitting I was fully embracing this short taste of luxury travel - even more so because we were the only two people on the supposedly ten-person tour.
 This meant we had the luxury all to ourselves - a 'hazard' of travelling around Vietnam at low tourist season.